MileHacker Logo

 Traveler's Insight

-Lianyungang has a compelling destination for those seeking a blend of cultural exploration, natural scenery, and a flavor of authentic coastal Chinese life.
+Lianyungang has a compelling destination for those in search of a blend of heritage exploration, natural scenery, and a flavor of authentic coastal Chinese life.